slr71/notes/pain-points.md

   `unable to get app categories` error appears instead.
 - There isn't currently a good way to grant permissions to the default list of public apps in the DE.
 I had to add the permissions mostly manually.
+- The playbook to install Road runner doesn't currently inform Condor that it's installed.